-Admire the multiple bag pipes + drums bands scattered around across the fields, get your wristband, and game on.
+Admire the multiple bag pipes and drums bands scattered around across the fields, get your wristband, and game on.

-Let’s just jump right into the part about those tall, beefy, powerhouses walking around in kilts and throwing large, heavy, dangerous objects as high and far as possible.
+Speaking of kilts, let’s just jump right into the part about all the tall, beefy, powerhouses walking around in kilts and throwing large, heavy, dangerous objects as high and far as possible.
 There were scores of them.

 My favourite part was the opening ceremony and mass band military tribute.
 Each clan showed off their tartans and musical skills, but played together seamlessly.